mtheli/philips_shaver/README.md

 * A Home Assistant instance with the **Bluetooth integration** enabled and a working Bluetooth adapter.
 * A compatible Philips Shaver (e.g., i9000/XP9201).
-* The shaver must be within Bluetooth range of your Home Assistant device or a Bluetooth proxy.
+* *Exclusive Connection:* The shaver supports only one active connection at a time.
+* *GroomTribe App:* You must unpair/remove the shaver from any other devices (especially smartphones with the manufacturer's "GroomTribe" app) before Home Assistant can connect.

 ---